Gallimathias musicum: Instrumentation and structure

 A galimatias is a term for nonsense, gobbledygook, a hodgepodge.
 Not all instruments feature in every movement.
-No. 8 contains the lyrics, Eitelkeit!
+No. 8, molto adagio, contains the lyrics, Eitelkeit!
 Eitelkeit!
 Ewig's Verderben!
 Wenn all's versoffen ist, gibts nichts zu erben.
-[Vanity!
 Vanity!
+Vanity!
 Eternal ruin!
-When everything is boozed away, no inheritance is left.], but no singing voice is specified.
+When everything is boozed away, no inheritance is left.], for voices colla parte with violin I, violin II, viola, and bass.

+The fugue, No. 17, is based on Mozart's iteration of Wilhelmus, a Dutch patriotic song that would later become the Netherlands' national anthem, as heard as the theme in his set of seven variations on it, K. 25 (March 1766).

+Discography

+Below is an incomplete list of recordings: